npmcomponent/jh3y-progress/Readme.md

 ###setColor(string color)

 Set the color of the progress line by providing a string, either supported color name such as  `red` or hexidecimal value such as `#0000FF`.
 By default the progress line is set to green.

+##contributions

+and suggestions are of course welcome :)

 ## License